Skip to main content

 About Sam Nicholson

 Sam Nicholson earned his PhD from the University of Virginia in 2011.
-In addition to publishing in peer-reviewed journals, he has taught at the University level for nearly 10 years and has three years experience teaching logic at the high school level.
+He has published in peer-reviewed academic journals, and he taught at the University level for nearly 10 years.
+He has taught philosophy and logic at the high school level since 2016.
 He is an analytically trained Thomist with special interests in the Philosophy of Mind, the Philosophy of Science, and the Theory of Knowledge.

 Click here for more info about Sam Nicholson!